axibase/atsd/api/data/series/smooth.md

 ## Overview

 Smoothing is a transformation that reduces the noise in an underlying time series.
-Unlike [period aggregation](aggregate.md) which returns a new regularized series, smoothing retains the original timestamps.
+Unlike [period aggregation](aggregate.md) which returns a new regularized series, smoothing maintains the original timestamps.

 For each timestamp in the underlying series, the smoothed value is calculated in two steps:

 * A sequence of preceding samples up to the current timestamp is retrieved from the underlying series.
 This sequence ends with the current sample and is called a **rolling window**.
-* New value at the current timestamp is calculated by applying a smoothing function to the retrieved sequence.
+* A new value at the current timestamp is calculated by applying a smoothing function to the retrieved sequence.

-The size of the rolling window can be based on duration or the number of samples and is controlled with the `interval` and `count` settings.
-The smoothing function is set in the `type` field.
+The size of the rolling window is based on either time duration or the number of samples.
+Window size controlled by the `interval` and `count` settings.
+The smoothing function is defined in the `type` field.

-The example below calculates simple moving average using a 15-minute rolling window.
+The example below calculates the simple moving average with a 15 minute rolling window.

 ```json
 "smooth": {